 So far, all this is good news with respect to the atheist threat.
 But there may be some truth to the anxieties mentioned at the outset.
 Atheists may be more prone to relativism and, perhaps, less prone to acting in accordance with widespread moral norms.

 Let's begin with relativism.
 The Pew study found atheists are much less likely than theists to believe that there are "absolute standards of right and wrong."
-58% of atheists believe in such standards, as compared to 63% of Jews, 72% of Moslems, 78% of Catholics, and 81% of Protestants.
+58 percent of atheists believe in such standards, as compared to 63 percent of Jews, 72 percent of Moslems, 78 percent of Catholics, and 81 percent of Protestants.
 These findings are consistent with a new paper by Princeton social psychologists Geoffrey Goodwin and John Darley.
 The authors found that grounding one's ethical beliefs in the notion of a divine being predicts greater moral objectivism, and it was the only variable to do so.
 It must be noted that the majority of atheists are not relativists, but these studies do suggest that atheists are more prone to relativism than those who attribute morality to God.

 What about moral motivation?
 A recent book by Arthur Brooks, called Who Really Cares, has sparked controversy by arguing that religious people are more charitable than their irreligious counterparts.
 Brooks also examines handouts to homeless people, donations of blood, and other measures of charitable giving.
 Even when he controls for income and excludes donations to religious causes, religious people appear more generous than atheists.
 For example, Brooks shows that families in South Dakota, a highly religious state, give the same amount of money to charities as families in irreligious San Francisco, even though people in San Francisco earn almost twice as much.